EAS Valve Block Renew

 Use an 8mm socket or spanner to remove the two bolts on the air line side of the housing, and another bolt at the rear near the cruise control unit.

 Remove the two cable clips on the side of the case to make it easier to remove the valve block.
-A flat screwdriver blade at the back of the clips will help them pop right off.
+A flat screwdriver blade or fingernail at the back of the clips will help them pop right off.

 With the clips removed, three bolts removed and wiring connectors disconnected, the valve block and driver unit should slide straight out.